How to make Linkedin Profile Page?

 3. Make the best use of summary

-The summary is the section where you have 2000 words to describe what all services that you offer to your clients if you are a businessman and what all skill sets you to have with all the keywords your target audience will be looking for.
+The summary is the section where you have 2000 words to describe all services that you offer to your clients if you are a businessman and what all skill sets you to have with all the keywords your target audience will be looking for.
 You could as well write briefly about the activities you have undertaken and what you are involved in right now.
 What are the salient features of it, how it is relevant to your target audience?
 For eg., Doug Dib working with EY has an impressive summary outlining his innovation in marketing in EY and the strides made in customer relationship management.
 He has also pointed out how his degree in history has taken him to diverse industries he couldn’t predict.

 The communication and keywords should be chosen with the target audience in mind and never forget the many attachment possibilities in this section.
-You can upload links, video, presentation, documents, photos to boost your LinkedIn profile service.
+You can upload links, videos, presentation, documents, photos to boost your LinkedIn profile service.

 4. Let people know where your expertise lies